-- 1 Signal/Overload LED meters indicate the presence of significant audio signal or overload.
-These 3-segment meters indicate the available headroom once the analog signal has been converted to digital: -4 dBFS (red, near clipping), -12 dBFS (yellow, high normal level), and -48 dBFS (green, low level).
+- 1 Signal/Overload LED meters indicate the presence of significant audio signal or overload for Inputs and Outputs.
+These 3-color meters indicate the available headroom once the analog signal has been converted to digital: -4 dBFS (red, near clipping), -12 dBFS (yellow, high normal level), and -48 dBFS (green, low level).
 The analog signal level depends on the input and output settings and is displayed in Drag Net's Meter window. - (2) AES3 LOCK LED lights solidly when a valid AES3 digital signal is detected on the AES3 input jack.
-There does not need to be an audio signal present at the input, only the "carrier" signal. - 3 PRESET LED displays the number of the most recently recalled Preset, numbered 0 through 24. - (4) VIP/VOP LED flashes when a change is detected on the Versatile Input Port (VIP) or Versatile Output Port (VOP).
-These ports are used for direct electrical connections to potentiometers, switches or other logic ports.
-The Versatile Input Port accepts up to eight contact closures or voltages; the Versatile Output Port drives eight loads (logic on/off). - (5) RW 485 LED flashes when a change in setting is detected on the RW 485 Remote Interface Port.
-RW 485 is a serial communications protocol primarily used for Rane's Smart Remotes. - (6) ETHERNET LED flashes when an Ethernet data packet for this device is received. - 7 STATUS LED reflects the overall status of the unit: Red - initializing (briefly) or possible internal error.
-Yellow - working, but not currently processing audio.
-Green - processing audio. - (8) POWER LED lights solidly when the unit is powered on.
+There does not need to be an audio signal present at the input, only the "carrier" signal. - 3 PRESET LED displays the number of the most recently recalled Preset, numbered 0 through 24. - (4) VIP LED flashes when a change is detected on the Versatile Input Port (VIP).
+This port is used for direct electrical connections to potentiometers, switches or other logic ports.
+See Control Connections on page Manual-4 for details. - (5) ETHERNET LED flashes when an Ethernet data packet for this device is received. - STATUS LED reflects the overall status of the unit: Red initializing (briefly) or possible internal error.
+Yellow working, but not currently processing audio.
+Green processing audio. - 7 POWER LED lights solidly when the unit is powered on.